 In addition to the Finnish TrialNet center clinical centers are located in USA, Canada, Puerto Rico, Australia, New Zealand, Sweden, Germany, Italy and Great Britain.
 The international network is coordinated by the University of South Florida, Tampa, Florida, USA.
 TrialNet Finland is coordinated by University of Helsinki.
 The project is funded by JDRF and National Institute of Health (NIH).

-The Finnish Pediatric Diabetes Register has been collecting data and blood samples from children diagnosed with type 1 diabetes before the age of 16 years, and their first-degree family members since the beginning of June 2002.
+The Finnish Pediatric Diabetes Register has been collecting data and blood samples from children diagnosed with any type of diabetes in the pediatric unit, and their first-degree family members since the beginning of June 2002.
 The holder of the register is Helsinki University Central Hospital, and it is led by Professor Mikael Knip.
 The register covers more than 90% of children diagnosed with type 1 diabetes.
 By the end of 2017 over 8000 children with type 1 diabetes and more than 25,000 family members were included in the Diabetes Register.

 The Diabetes Register is collecting data on the family history of diabetes, and the clinical status and metabolic decompensation of newly diagnosed children at the time of diagnosis.
 Most of the family members participating in the register provide also blood samples, which are analyzed for diabetes associated autoantibodies, T-cell function and genetic risk for type 1 diabetes (HLA).
 Diabetes-associated autoantibodies can be used in the classification of diabetes and in the prediction of type 1 diabetes.